fsorodrigues/EloPy/README.md

 # EloPy

-Please reccomend any functionality you think should be added!

-A python library for the Elo Rating System.
-Right now it only supports 1 vs 1 games.
+A python library for the Elo Rating System created by [HandMD](https://github.com/HankMD/EloPy) and adapted by me to score-based games with home-field advantage.
+Implementation right now is tailored to football (soccer for americans).

 ## What is the Elo Rating System?